mechmotum/mechmotum.github.io/content/jupyter-summer-2019.rst

 for the default environment
 is maintained in `this repository <https://github.com/LibreTexts/default-env>`__.
 The environment includes Python 2 and 3, Octave, R, Julia, and SageMath.
+The default environment mainly installs software and packages via apt and conda for security reasons.

 .. image:: jupyterhubspawner.png
    :width: 300